 Prior to Denise’s current role, she worked for the College as a Graduation Advisor and also for the KU Law Registrar’s Office.
 She has a BA in History from UCSB and an MA in Russian and East European Studies from KU.

-Samantha Montague is the Assistant Director for Academic Outreach and Online Programs in the College of Liberal Arts & Sciences.
+Samantha Montague is the Director for College Outreach and Online Programs in the College of Liberal Arts & Sciences.
 Samantha was previously a graduation advisor in Student Academic Services.
 She has been with KU in various roles since 2003, and with the College since 2010.

 Samantha has been recognized for her service to the College in her various roles.
 She regularly wins praise from students for going the extra distance for their success.
 One student wrote, "You let me know how close I was to finishing my degree and gave me that final push to finish.
 I know you were just doing your job but I am forever grateful."